 ACI's performance is subject to local economic, competitive and other conditions prevailing in the particular geographic areas of ACI's franchised automobile dealerships.
-Because the majority of ACI's dealerships are located in Alberta and British Columbia, their performance may be subject to local economic, competitive and other conditions prevailing in those provinces.
+Because a significant portion of ACI's dealerships are located in Alberta and British Columbia, the Company's performance may be subject to local economic, competitive and other conditions prevailing in one or both of those provinces.